briantkelley/apple-rs/lib/corefoundation/README.md

 Core Foundation-compatible type.
 A new type is required to implement the many of the standard traits, as the FFI type definition typically originates in a separate `-sys` crate.

+### Memory Management

+The `Box<T>` and `Arc<T>` smart pointers implemented by this crate fulfill the following
+requirements:

+* Are a true zero-cost abstraction.
+* Show Core Foundation objects are heap-allocated through the type system.
+* Combine Rust’s mutable references with Core Foundation’s mutable types.

+The type name `Box<T>` signals to the reader that `T` is heap-allocated and that the instance `T` is unique.
+Similarly, the type name `Arc<T>` indicates `T` is heap-allocated and that the instance `T` is shared with other parts of the program.

+Both types `Deref` to `T`, the Rust type implementing the Core Foundation API bindings, which is crucial in making the abstraction zero-cost.
+When the smart pointer is dereferenced by the compiler, it returns the Core Foundation pointer value as a reference to `T`, which can be passed directly through to the C API.

+The implementations of `Box<T>` and `Arc<T>` for Core Foundation are virtually identical, with the primary difference being `Box<T>` also implements `DerefMut`, `AsMut`, and `BorrowMut`.
+Therefore, `Box<T>` should only be used if the Core Foundation object instance a mutable type uniquely owned by the raw pointer (i.e., a `Create` or `Copy` function return the pointer).
+Otherwise, immutable types and objects that may be retained elsewhere should use `Arc<T>`.

 ### Signed/Unsigned Conversion

 Core Foundation's canonical index type and size type, `CFIndex`, is signed.
 Foundation's canonical